Candidate (degree): The Low Countries

 In the Netherlands and Belgium, the "Candidate's diploma" was an undergraduate first-cycle diploma that the university issued to students who passed their Candidate's examination.
 After obtaining the certificate, one was entitled to use the academic title Candidatus (prenominal abbreviation Cand.).
 This was the lowest academic degree that could be achieved in these countries, and is roughly comparable with the bachelor's degree (BA or BSc).

-The candidate exam takes place after the student completes a substantial and pre-determined part of their university education, in the case of a five-year or more prolonged course, typically after completion of the third year.
+The candidate exam took place after the student completes a substantial and pre-determined part of their university education, in the case of a five-year or more prolonged course, typically after completion of the third year.
 Students in a four-year class received the degree at the end of their second or during their third year, depending on the criteria set by the institution.
-The Candidate's degrees were phased out in the Netherlands in 1982 but have been more-or-less replaced by the bachelor's degree with the introduction of the Bologna Process.
+Candidate's degrees were phased out in the Netherlands in 1982 and have been largely replaced by the bachelor's degree with the introduction of the Bologna Process.